Grayscale-Labs/lever/.github/pull_request_template.md

 - [ ] Lint rules pass locally
 - [ ] The code changed/added as part of this pull request has been covered with tests
 - [ ] All tests related to the changed code pass in development
+- [ ] The code changed/added does not introduce security vulnerabilities

 ### Code review

 - [ ] This pull request has a descriptive title and information useful to a reviewer.
 There may be a screenshot or screencast attached
 - [ ] "Ready for review" label attached to the PR and reviewers mentioned in a comment
 - [ ] Changes have been reviewed by at least one other engineer
+- [ ] At least one other engineer has confirmed that the code changed/added will not introduce security vulnerabilities
 - [ ] Issue from task tracker has a link to this pull request